dmarx/obsidian_vault/Dissipative Structures.md

 - **Social and Economic Systems:** The concept extends to social and economic systems, which evolve and adapt by dissipating energy in the form of work and resources.
 The emergence of complex societal structures and technological advancements can be viewed as manifestations of the principles underlying dissipative structures.

-- **The Arrow of Time:** Prigogine’s work provides a framework for understanding the arrow of time, emphasizing that the irreversible process of entropy production can lead to the emergence of new order.
-This challenges traditional notions of time's role in physical processes and offers a new way to understand the evolution of complexity over time.
+- **The [[Arrow of Time]]:** Prigogine’s work provides a framework for understanding the arrow of time, emphasizing that the irreversible process of [[entropy]] production can lead to the [[emergence]] of new order.
+This challenges traditional notions of time's role in physical processes and offers a new way to understand the evolution of [[complexity]] over time.

 ### Philosophical and Theoretical Foundations